andrew/ultimate-awesome/README.md

 - [awesome-vibe-coding](https://github.com/qbeczek1/awesome-vibe-coding) - A curated list of apps, tools, and projects built with vibe coding — where people build software by describing what they want to AI.
 - [awesome-codegen](https://github.com/r44vc0rp/awesome-codegen) - A list of the best CodeGen platforms and apps on the web 🧑‍🍳.
 - [awesome-unity3d-study](https://github.com/raystudio9236/awesome-unity3d-study) - Unity3d 资料汇总.
+- [Awesome-Astro-Integrations](https://github.com/RichLewis007/Awesome-Astro-Integrations) - Best Astro web framework extensions and plugins that add new features and behaviors for your Astro web framework projects with only a few lines of code, including compatibility with other tools and UI frameworks like React, Vue, Svelte, and Tailwind CSS.
 - [awesome-rust-blog-posts](https://github.com/Robert-Steiner/awesome-rust-blog-posts) - Awesome Rust blog posts.
 - [awesome-openclaw-resources](https://github.com/sebconejo/awesome-openclaw-resources) - A curated list of awesome open source projects, tools, tutorials, podcasts, and content creators for OpenClaw.
 - [awesome-ai-reliability](https://github.com/sharpenb/awesome-ai-reliability) - A curated list of materials on AI reliability.